aztecyt2022/Bo2-mod-menu/README.md

-# Bo2-mod-menu
+# Bo2-mod-menu Final update!
 Updates to the menu will be posted here!

 New download for the bo2 mod menu that was created for xbox 360(RGH) and ps3(CFW)

 Version 1.5.4
-Readme revision 3
+Readme revision 3.1

 +U.I Improvements.